ruby-marks/ruby-marks/README.md

     bundle

-If not, you still run a default gem installation method:
+If not, you still can run a default gem installation method:

     gem install ruby_marks